-White chocolate fudge is an easy old fashioned recipe.
-The fudge is made with marshmallow cream and makes a great gift for any holiday.
+White chocolate fudge dessert is an easy old fashioned recipe.
+The fudge is made with marshmallow creme and makes a great gift for any holiday.
+This is the best white chocolate fudge recipe out there!

 There’s a buttery flavor to white chocolate fudge, which surprised me a bit–in a really good way.